 5. DU follows other messages in the spirituality genre with extraordinary claims that do not hold up.

 It’s always sad to witness the wounds that turn a skeptic into such a distrustful person.
 It really makes no sense to condemn Renard’s work on the grounds of previous authors turning out to be frauds.
 By the way, since Greg and company are calling for proof of Renard’s claims, how do we know that their claim to be inspired by the Holy Spirit in their fight to save the world from Gary Renard is valid?
-What proof does he have that his inspiration does indeed come form such a Source?
+What proof does he have that his inspiration does indeed come from such a Source?

 6. The material in DU is similar to Ken Wapnick.